ibm-cloud-docs/billing-usage/billing-faq.md

 {: #monthlyquota}
 {: faq}

-When you reach any quota limit for Lite plan instances, the service for that month is suspended.
-Quota limits are per org and not per instance.
+When you reach any quota for Lite plan instances, the service for that month is suspended.
+Quotas are based per org and not per instance.
 New instances that are created in the same org show any usage from previous instances.
-The quota limits reset on the first of every month.
+The quota resets on the first of every month.

 ## How do I update my credit card?
 {: #updatecard}